How to join the Mani Rimdu festival in Nepal

-Mani rimdu is one of the biggest festivals among the Sherpa communities in the Solukhumbu region in Nepal.
+Mani rimdu is one of the biggest festivals in Nepal celebrated among the Sherpa communities in the Solukhumbu province.
 A region that is famous for Mount Everest and the very popular Everest Base camp trek as well as the Gokyo Lakes trek.

 The Mani Rimdu festival takes 19 days and is celebrated at the monasteries in Tengboche, Thame and Chiwong.
 During this time the monks at the monasteries pray for the welfare of the world and prepare for the last three days of public rituals.